SnickersVsMars/19-Abgabe01-Hintermann-Korosec-Sitzwohl/README.md

 ### Addition 1 - Cocktails

-Represents a mixture of liquids which are represented by the ArrayList.
-The class can calculate the alcohol content of each cocktail.
-It sets the maximum volume of a standard-cocktail to 0,5l and for the party-cocktail to 1,5l.
+Cocktail extends the class drink.
+The class should reflect a "real world" cocktail.
+Therefore it holds different Liquids in an ArrayList, which are needed for the basic function of a cocktail.

+Cocktail can:
+- Differ between cocktail-sizes.
+- Add new liquids.
+- Give information about the volume and alcohol-percentage of the finished cocktail.
+- Tell if non-alcoholic or alcoholic cocktail.

+Cocktail-sizes:
+There are two sizes.
+Normal-size and party-size, which are 0,5l and 1,5l.

 ### Addition 2 - Long Drinks